aristanetworks/avd/docs/howto/digital_twin/README.md

 ## Overview

-AVD Digital Twin functionality generates all artifacts required to deploy a virtual replica of a production AVD fabric.
+AVD Digital Twin functionality natively generates all artifacts required to deploy a virtual replica of a production AVD fabric.
 The generated artifacts are automatically optimized for the target Digital Twin environment.
 For example, an EOS configuration generated for an ACT environment will automatically remove or adjust features that are not supported on virtual platforms.

 AVD currently supports the following Digital Twin environments:

 - **[ACT (Arista Cloud Test)](#act-arista-cloud-test)** - An Arista cloud-based network testing platform

+!!! note
     Support for additional Digital Twin platforms will be added in future releases.

 ## Key Features

 - **Configuration Optimization**: Device configurations are adjusted to remove or modify features not supported by EOS in the Digital Twin environment
 - **Platform-Specific Optimizations**: Configurations are optimized for each Digital Twin platform (e.g., eAPI access in `default` VRF for ACT)
-- **Topology Generation**: Topology information is generated in the format required by the Digital Twin platform
+- **Topology Generation**: Topology information is generated in the format required by the target Digital Twin platform
 - **Platform Mapping**: Production hardware platforms are mapped to virtual platforms supported by target Digital Twin environment
 - **Separate Artifact Management**: Digital Twin artifacts can be generated alongside production artifacts in separate directories
 - **Management IP Configuration**: Management IP addresses can be configured separately for Digital Twin devices (if supported by Digital Twin environment)